 Distributed Lock Manager

-A distributed lock manager (DLM) is used by many file systems to handle access to shared resources.
-Lustre, for example, uses that approach to handle client requests for metadata and raw data.
-Using a metadata target for a file, managed by a metadata server, clients would send their lock requests to operate on metadata for that file.
+A distributed lock manager (DLM) is a commonly used approach to handle access to shared resources.
+Lustre, for example, uses that approach to handle client requests for locking, disk allocation, storage and retrieval, all through Object Storage Servers.

 In our solution, we can use a DLM to serialize access to HDF5 objects.
 All operations needing to read or modify metadata for an object need to acquire a lock on that object from the DLM.
 The DLM is a set-aside process, carved off from the application processes that opened the file and does not perform file I/O itself.